podcast

 Sparta: Appalling and Enthralling | Episode XCIII

-Send us a textTHIS IS SPARTA.
+Send a textTHIS IS SPARTA.
 Xenophon said that, even in his day, the rest of the Greeks thought Sparta's laws wholly strange: "all men praise such institutions, but no state chooses to imitate them."
 Foremost among these strange laws, of course, were the ones concerned with the rearing and education of children.
 And these laws, he said, were in their own turn developed not by imitating others, but came from the mind of a single great lawgiver: Lycurgus.
-It should come as no surprise, then, that the strict military training regime instituted by something of...
+It should come as no surprise, then, that the strict military training regime instituted by something of a...

 2025-08-01